DenisaMaris10/SpringBootApplication/README.md

 - **Spring Framework**, which provides dependency management and helps building the backend of the web application
 - **Spring Security** handles authentication and authorization, ensuring that only authorized users can access specific functionalities based on their roles
 - **Spring Data JPA**, used for database interaction
-- **HTML** is the markup language which used for the frontend of the web application
+- **HTML** is the markup language used for the frontend of the web application